Drinking Water Financial Assistance

 Congress established the Drinking Water State Revolving Loan program in 1996 under the Safe Drinking Water Act to provide states with a financing mechanism for ensuring safe drinking water for the public.
 Missouri gives priority to eligible projects that address the most serious risks to human health, ensure compliance with requirements of the Safe Drinking Water Act and assist systems most in need on a per-household basis, according to state-determined priority points system.

-Loan terms include a 20 year payback period and a subsidized interest rate is 30 percent of the 20-year AAA-rated, general obligation bond Municipal Market rate the week prior to loan closing.
-Loans may be paired with grant funds to offset a project’s total loan amount.
+Loan terms include a 20-year payback period and a subsidized interest rate is 30% of the 20-year AAA-rated, general obligation bond Municipal Market rate the week prior to loan closing.
+Loans may be paired with grant funds to offset a project's total loan amount.
 Grants are available on a limited basis to eligible small communities based on disadvantaged status.

-Political subdivisions (including counties, incorporated cities and towns, regional water or sewer districts) and privately-owned and not-for-profit facilities may apply for financing through the Drinking Water SRF loan program.
+Political subdivisions (including counties, incorporated cities and towns, regional water or sewer districts), not-for-profit corporations, and investor-owned water utility corporations may apply for financing for community water system work through the Drinking Water SRF loan program.
+Political subdivisions and not-for-profit corporations receive first priority for funding.
+Applicants must demonstrate technical, managerial and financial capability to participate in the program.
 Eligible projects include:

 How to Apply

-Applications to compete for a Drinking Water SRF funding commitment in the next fiscal year are due Feb.
-15. However, applications may be accepted at any time; projects additions may be made to the Intended Use Plan up to four times per year.
-Only applications received by the deadline may be considered for grant funds and have first preference for available loan funds.
+Applications to compete for a Drinking Water SRF funding commitment in the next fiscal year are due March 1.
+However, applications may be accepted at any time; projects additions may be made to the Intended Use Plan up to four times per year.
+Only applications received by the deadline may be considered for grant funds and have first preference to available loan funds.

-Contact the Financial Assistance Center’s Drinking Water Unit at 573-751-1192 or email@example.com for more information.
+Contact the Financial Assistance Center's Drinkng Water Unit at 573-751-1192 or firstname.lastname@example.org for more information.

 Fiscal Year 2020